projecteurlumiere/spb_cemeteries_map/README.md

 # Summary
-This repository contains a static website generator for an interactive map of active and lost cemeteries in St. Petersburg.
+This repository contains a static website generator featuring an interactive map of active and lost cemeteries in St. Petersburg.
 It is being worked on in collaboration with [whatiscemetery](https://whatiscemetery.com/) project.

 The data is going to be eventually published elsewhere.

 ## How it works

-- The website builds from a spreadsheet (csv/xlsx), which transforms data into Middleman's data yml files containing information and geographic coordinates.
+- The website is generated from a spreadsheet (csv/xlsx) which contains geographic coordinates and trivia.
 - The build step also fetches vintage photos belonging to geographic boundaries of each cemetery from [PastVu](https://pastvu.com/) using [my gem](https://github.com/projecteurlumiere/pastvu)
  - While every cemetery is just a fixed HTML page,